unclereeemus/ytmp/README.md

 **eww/** contain two eww (https://github.com/elkowar/eww) music widgets. see the readme in it to learn more and see pictures.

-**termux/** this program ported to termux with some new features missing from the linux version (because i am too lazy to maintain two files; if you want to try out the new features/termux version, the script should just work for linux just makes sure to change the $prefix in the script and add the ipc socket option to mpv if you like)
+**termux/** this program ported to termux with some new features not in the linux version (because i am too lazy to maintain two files; if you want to try out the new features/termux version, the script should just work for linux just makes sure to change the $prefix in the script and add the ipc socket option to mpv if you like); notably the -v and -q option allowing one to specify the queue and volume from the cli. also songs selected to be played are moved to a temporary queue and the daemon can be started right from fzf. readme mentions notable changes.

 # tips
 - a dmenu wrapper: `cmd="$( printf ' ' | dmenu -p 'which ytmp cmd to run? ' )" && if ( printf "$cmd" | grep -Eq '^( |x.*|s.*|z|l s|v|vv|E|sp.*)+$' ); then setsid -f $TERMINAL -e ytmp $cmd >/dev/null 2>&1; else ytmp $cmd; fi`